Alluxio/alluxio/docs/en/Getting-Started-on-Cluster.md

 The [Quick Start Guide](Getting-Started.html) shows how to install Alluxio locally on a single machine.
-In this advanced quick start guide, we will install Alluxio on a 3-node Linux cluster, configure a AWS S3 bucket as UFS (Under File System), and perform basic tasks with the data in Alluxio.
+In this advanced quick start guide, we will install Alluxio on a 3-node Linux cluster, configure a AWS S3 bucket as UFS (under file system), and perform basic tasks with the data in Alluxio.

 During this guide, you will: